DEBBIE CAHOW

 Weihua Zhu

 Weihua Zhu was born and raised in China, and later moved to Japan.
 She now lives in Columbia, USA.
 These experiences laid the basis for her lifelong concern with cultural diversity.
-She first discovered her God-given talent when she won an art award when she was 7 years old.
+She first discovered her God-given talent when she won an art award in 7 years old.
 Her mediums includes watercolor, ink and acrylic on canvas.
 Much of her work revolves around figure work, animals and Chinese characters.
-She exhibits her artwork in Columbia Art League, Memorial Student Union and at The Montminy Gallery.
+She exhibits her artwork in Columbia Art League, Memorial Student Union and The Montminy Gallery.

 - Artist Village -